WeilabMSU/opioid-repurposing/README.md

 The generated features are saved in the folder "features".

 ## Use GBDT models to predict the binding affinities of the molecular compounds on proteins including MOR,KOR,DOR, and hERG.
 Below is the script used to predict the binding affinities using models based on transformer and ECFP fingerprints.
+The prediction results can be found in "prediction" folder.

 ```python
 cd opioid-repurposing